Mayurifag/rails-vue-fullstack-ultimate-template/README.md

 # Description

-The best template for Rails/Vue.js stack you may find somewhere, but I am just too lazy to write about all the features right now (uuuuh)
+The best template for Rails/Vue.js stack you may find somewhere, but I am just too lazy to write about all the features right now.

 ## Prerequisites

 To start development server you need latest stable versions of `git`, `docker`, `docker-compose` and [dip][dip-link] installed.

 ## How to start

-Dont use it
+Do not use it

-## Entrypoints
+## Entry points

 * Frontend: [localhost:3333][frontend-localhost]

 * Backend: [localhost:8888][backend-localhost]

 # Tests